unccv/deep_learning/challenge/README.md

 Notes:
   * Do not share your submission link with anyone else.
   * Keep the directory structure and name of the folder same as provided.
   * You do not need to submit any other .py file other than sample_model.py.
 Other py files provided with this challenge will be avaialble to your sample_model.py if needed.
+  * **Please upload your final submission to canvas i.e your handin.zip.
+It is essential for this challenge to make a submission on Canvas.
+Missing submissions on Canvas will incur a penalty of 2 points for this challenge.**

 ## Grading